miloprice/pebble-katamari/README.md

 # pebble-katamari
 Katamari-themed, activity-tracking watchface for Pebble.
+The Katamari will grow larger as the user takes more steps.
+Currently weighing options in terms of actual timekeeping design.